bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ~~~
 {: #fig=sip-cancel-frame-format title="CANCEL Frame"}

-Senders MUST NOT send this stream with a stream ID that has not been acknowledged by its peer.
-Endpoints that receive
+Senders MUST NOT send this frame with a stream ID that has not been acknowledged by its peer.
+A user agent that
-a `CANCEL` frame with a stream ID that has not yet been opened MUST respond with a connection error of type
+receives a `CANCEL` frame with a stream ID that has not yet been opened MUST respond with a connection error of type
 SIP3_CANCEL_STREAM_CLOSED error.

 ### SETTINGS {#settings-frame}

-The `SETTINGS` frame (type=`0x04`) conveys configuration parameters that affect how endpoints communicate, such as
+The `SETTINGS` frame (type=`0x04`) is only sent on a Control Stream.
+It conveys configuration parameters that affect
-preferences and constraints on peer behaviour.
-The parameters always apply to an entire SIP/3 connection, never a
+how SIP/3 user agents communicate, such as preferences and constraints on peer behaviour.
+The parameters always apply
-single stream.
-A `SETTINGS` frame MUST be sent as the first frame of each control stream by each peer, and it MUST NOT
+to an entire SIP/3 connection, never to a single transaction.
+A `SETTINGS` frame MUST be sent as the first frame of
+each Control Stream by each peer user agent, and it MUST NOT be sent subsequently.
+If a SIP/3 user agent receives a
-be sent subsequently.
-If an endpoint receives a second `SETTINGS` frame on the control stream, or any other stream, the
+second `SETTINGS` frame on the control stream, or any other stream, the user agent MUST respond with a connection
-endpoint MUST respond with a connection error of type SIP3_FRAME_UNEXPECTED.
+error of type SIP3_FRAME_UNEXPECTED.

-`SETTINGS` parameters are not negotiated; they describe characteristics of the sending peer that can be used by the
+`SETTINGS` parameters are not negotiated; they describe characteristics of the sending user agnet that can be used by
-receiving peer.
-However, a negotiation can be implied by the use of `SETTINGS`: each peer uses `SETTINGS` to advertise
+the receiving user agent.
+However, a negotiation can be implied by the use of `SETTINGS`: each user agent uses
-a set of supported values.
-Each peer combines the two sets to conclude which choice will be used. `SETTINGS` does not
+`SETTINGS` to advertise a set of supported values.
+Each user agent combines the two sets to conclude which choice will
-provide a mechanism to identify when the choice takes effect.
+be used. `SETTINGS` does not provide a mechanism to identify when the choice takes effect.

-Different values for the same parameter can be advertised by each peer.
-The same parameter MUST NOT occur more than
+Different values for the same parameter can be advertised by the two user agents.

-once in the `SETTINGS` frame.
-A receiver MAY treat the presence of duplicate setting identifiers as a connection error
+The same parameter MUST NOT occur more than once in the `SETTINGS` frame.
+A receiver MAY treat the presence of
-of type SIP3_SETTINGS_ERROR.
+duplicate setting identifiers as a connection error of type SIP3_SETTINGS_ERROR.

 The payload of a `SETTINGS` frame consists of zero or more parameters.
 Each parameter consists of a parameter
 identifier and a value, both encoded as QUIC variable-length integers.